Probing Majorana Bound States via Thermoelectric Transport: Introduction

-Current research in quantum computation is concerned with finding materials that can be used in the design of quantum computers.
-The main obstacle to the fabrication of quantum computers is decoherence and the generation of errors.
-Quantum computers with topological characteristics can effectively neutralize the effect of decoherence and errors \cite{sankar}.
-Majorana bound states (MBS) are known to occur in topological insulators \cite{KITAEV20062, MBS1,mbs2, nilssonMBS} in conjunction with superconductors \cite{ivanov, bolech} and ferromagnets, and have the unique property of being their anti-particle.
-One can encode information in these MBS, thus, protecting them from errors \cite{KITAEV20062}.
-Methods to probe MBS have been proposed \cite{colin, mesaros} using Aharonov-Bohm interferometry that relies on the symmetry of the electrical conductance to Aharonov-Bohm flux.
-In this work, we aim to probe MBS in topological insulators that contain a superconducting and ferromagnetic interface (STIM interface) \cite{fuKaneMBS, nilssonMBS} by studying the symmetry of various thermoelectric coefficients.
+In this work, we aim to probe MBS in topological insulators that contain a superconducting and ferromagnetic interface (STIM interface) \cite{nilssonMBS} by studying the symmetry of various thermoelectric coefficients.
 We see that thermoelectric coefficients like Seebeck, Peltier coefficients, and the thermal conductance \cite{sothmannog, sothmannoptimal, Whitney, strainedheat,strainedrefg} are symmetric or asymmetric to the Aharonov-Bohm flux, Fermi energy and can indicate existence and nature of MBS.
 Several methods of probing MBS via thermoelectric transport have been put forward before \cite{ramosweideman, thermodonebefore, Leijnse_2014, thermdetect}.
 The methods proposed in \cite{ramosweideman, thermodonebefore, Leijnse_2014, thermdetect} rely on the magnitude of thermoelectric coefficients like the Seebeck coefficient to probe the presence and nature of MBS.
 On the other hand, we rely on the symmetry of the thermoelectric coefficients to the Aharonov-Bohm flux and the Fermi energy to probe the absence or presence of MBS as well as their nature (coupled/individual).
 Additionally, Ref. \cite{ramosweideman} relies on the violation of Wiedemann-Franz law (WF law) \cite{Mermin}.
 In this paper, we, too, employ the violation of WF law to probe the presence of MBS.
 An upshot of this work is that none of the previous works that aim to probe MBS via thermal coefficients use Aharonov-Bohm flux as a parameter.